公會簡介

 In light of the business expansion of the three ASIP offices and to provide a physical venue for the gathering of member firms, the ASIP embarked on the planning for the construction of a headquarters building in 1999 and completed the project in September 2003.
 The ASIP building has eight floors (six above ground and two below ground) and 8,967m2 floor space.
 The ASIP in Southern Taiwan Science Park leases 1,361 m2 of office space from the Southern Taiwan Science Park Administration to serve member firms, and the ASIP in Central Taiwan Science Park also leases 532 m2 of office space from the Central Taiwan Science Park Administration to serve member firms.

-Incumbent Chairman of the board of directors (9th term) is Mr. Chi C. Hsieh ,Ph.D. ( vice-president of Microelectronics technology Inc.,at the same time ).
+Incumbent Chairman of the board of directors (14th term) is Mr. CK Lee ( President of King Yuan Electronics Co., Ltd., at the same time ).

 ASIP Affairs